ggnkua/Atari_ST_Sources/ASM/Various/Karl Hörnell/Iceblox/readme.txt

 - To disable collisions (cheat code) on a level, press the joystick up exactly 5 times during the between-levels screen.

+Version history:

+1.0.2 Removed keyboard klick.
+Implemented keyboard controls with SPACE + WASD.

+1.0.1 Fixed a bug that aborted the death sequence if the level was completed in the middle of it.

+1.0 Initial release.